 Societe Generale is aware of the importance for its clients to be able to retain control of their personal data, and it reaffirms its commitment to processing these data responsibly.
 This document explains its policy in this area and the key principles it follows in terms of protecting and using its clients’ personal data.
 The policy and principles will be adapted for each of the businesses and regions in which the Group operates, in accordance with local regulations.

 To be compliant with this regulation and strengthen the trust of our customers and employees, Societe Generale group is committed to 25 guiding principles that constitute the common framework for all Group entities and departments.
 They are divided into 4 major themes:

 - Societe Generale Luxembourg Data Policy

-- Societe Generale Private Banking Monaco Data Policy
+- Societe Generale Private Banking Monaco Data Policy (available in French)

 - Societe Generale Private Banking Switzerland Data Policy